 To join a clinical trial, parents and children must participate in a process known as informed consent.
+Informed consent means that parents give permission for their child to participate in a clinical trial and that teenagers give their consent to participate.
 During informed consent, the doctor should:

-Describe all of the treatment options so that the parent and child understand how the new treatment differs from the standard treatment
+Describe all of the treatment options so that the parent and child understand how the new treatment differs from the standard treatment.

-Explain what will be required of each child in order to participate in the clinical trial, including the number of doctor visits, tests, and the schedule of treatment
+Explain what will be required of each child in order to participate in the clinical trial, including the number of doctor visits, tests, and the schedule of treatment.

-People who participate in a clinical trial may stop participating at any time for any personal or medical reason.
+People who participate in a clinical trial may stop participating at any time for personal or medical reasons.
 This may include that the new treatment is not working or there are serious side effects.
 Clinical trials are also closely monitored by experts who watch for any problems with each study.
 It is important that parents of a child participating in a clinical trial talk with their child’s doctor and the researchers about who will be providing their child’s treatment and care during the clinical trial, after the clinical trial ends, and/or if they choose to leave the clinical trial before it ends.